Motomu Kiyokawa

-Motomu Kiyokawa (清川 元夢, Kiyokawa Motomu) was a Japanese actor and voice actor.
-Among other roles, he is known for voicing Walter C. Dornez in "Hellsing", Gargoyle in "Nadia: The Secret of Blue Water", Kōzō Fuyutsuki in "Neon Genesis Evangelion", and Tippy in "Is the Order a Rabbit?".
+Motomu Kiyokawa (清川 元夢, Kiyokawa Motomu) was a Japanese actor who specialized in voice acting.
+He was known for voicing Walter C. Dornez in Hellsing, Gargoyle in Nadia: The Secret of Blue Water, Kōzō Fuyutsuki in Neon Genesis Evangelion, Valkenhayn R. Hellsing in Blazblue, and Tippy in Is the Order a Rabbit?.

 Career

-In 1957, he entered the Haiyuza theatrical training school.
-In the same year, he joined a theater troupe fellowship, and in 1962, he formed Gekidan Theatre Company and Gekidan Dramahouse.
-His first voice acting role for an anime was for the 1964 anime adaption of Big X. Through working for as an Acting Planner, he joined the Tokyo Actors' Co-operative in 1968.
-Kiyokawa has mostly voice acted as older men.
+In 1957, he entered the Haiyuza theatrical training school; that same year, he joined a theater troupe fellowship, and in 1962, he formed Gekidan Theatre Company and Gekidan Dramahouse.
+His first voice acting role in an anime was for the 1964 anime adaption of Big X. Through working as an Acting Planner, he joined the Tokyo Actors' Co-operative in 1968.
+Most of Kiyokawa's voice roles were that of older men.

-Although stage acting is his main occupation, he made his voice acting debut dubbing a soldier in 1962's "Combat!"
-He himself states that the reason he does voice acting is "[just] to make money."
+Although stage acting was his main occupation, he made his debut in voice acting dubbing a soldier in 1962's Combat!.
+He stated that the reason he did voice acting was "[just] to make money."

-He was an instructor at the "Dramahouse Voice Actor School D.D." with Reiko Yamada.
-The two of them established the school together.
+Together, he and Reiko Yamada established the "Dramahouse Voice Actor School D.D.", where he was an instructor.

 He died of pneumonia on August 17, 2022, at age 87.